harelba/q/README.markdown

 * **Only python3 is supported from now on** - Shouldn't be an issue, since q is a self-contained binary executable which has its own python embedded in it.
 Internally, q is now packaged with Python 3.8.
 After everything cools down, I'll probably bump this to 3.9/3.10.
 * **Minimal Linux Version Bumped** - Works with CentOS 8, Ubuntu 18.04+, Debian 10+.
 Currently only for x86_64.
 Depends on glibc version 2.25+.
 Haven't tested it on other architectures.
 Issuing other architectures will be possible later on

-For details on the changes and the new usage, see [here](QSQL-NOTES.md)
+Full details on the changes and the new usage is in [here](QSQL-NOTES.md)

 The version is still in early testing, for two reasons: